wagtail/rfcs/text/078-adopt-stimulus-js.md

 - Each file within this folder should contain one Stimulus controller, with the filename `MyAwesomeController.ts` (UpperCamelCase.ts).
 - If the controller has a static method `isIncludedInCore = true;` then it will be automatically included in the core JS bundle and registered.
 - Controllers that are included in the core will automatically be registered with the prefix `w` (e.g. `w-tabs`).
-- Controllers are classes and will allow for class inheritance to build on top of base behaviour for variations, however remember that static attributes do not get inherited.
+- Controllers are classes and will allow for class inheritance to build on top of base behaviour for variations, however, remember that static attributes do not get inherited.
 - All Controller classes must inherit the `AbstractController` and not directly use Stimulus' controller (this will raise a linting error), this is so that base behaviour and overrides can easily be set up.
 - See **LINKS_TO_DOCS** for more information no how to build controllers.

-## Open Questions
+## Open questions

 ### Storybook compatibility